 Under the provisions of R.S.
-11:246 and 11:2260A(7), the Board of Trustees is authorized to grant retired members and widows of members who have retired an annual cost-of-living adjustment (COLA) increase of up to 3% of their current benefit, and all retired members and widows who are sixty-five years of age and older a 2% increase in their original benefit.
-In order for the board to grant either of these increases the system must meet certain criteria detailed in the statute related to funding status and interest earning (R.S.
-11:243).
-In lieu of these cos-of-living adjustments, pursuant to R.S.
-11:241, the board may also grant an increase in the form of "Xx(A=B) where "X" is any amount up to \$1/month, and "A" is equal to the number of years of credited service accrued at retirement or at death of the member or retiree, and "B" is equal to the number of such increase.
+11:246 and 11:2260A(7), the Board of Trustees is authorized to grant retired members and widows of members who have retired an annual cost-of-living adjustment (COLA) increase of up to 3% of their current benefit, and all retired members and widows who are sixty-five years of age or older a 2% increase in their original benefit.
+In order for the board to grant either of these increases the system must meet certain criteria detailed in the statute related to funding status and interest earning (R.S 11:243).
+In lieu of these cost-of-living adjustments, pursuant to R.S.
+11:241, the board my also grant an increase in the form of "Xx(A=B)" where "X" is any amount up to \$1/month, and "A" is equal to the number of years of credited service accrued at retirement or at death of the member or retiree, and "B" is equal to the number of years since retirement or since death of the member or retiree to June 30, of the initial year of such increase.